taisei-project/taisei/README.rst

 source archives, as they don't contain the necessary submodules for compiling the game.
 Make sure you either download the release tarball, or use `git clone`.

-For more in-depth development and compiling instructions, see:
-`Development Guide <doc/DEVELOPMENT.rst>`__.
+For more in-depth development and compiling instructions, see our `Development Guide <doc/DEVELOPMENT.rst>`__.

 Dependencies